zorbyte/Temps/README.md

 ## Configuring Temps

 ### Repositories
-Temps only works with GitHub repositories momentarily due to some hard coded configurations that will be fixed soon.
 To configure temps to work with private repositories, setup a GitHub access token with the `repos` scope checked.
 Check out `.env.example` to see how to configure your repository.
 Temps works with github webhooks with plans to support more platforms in future.